drupal/drupal/composer/Metapackage/README.txt

 Note that a project that uses both drupal/core-recommended and drupal/core-dev-pinned must update them both at the same time, e.g.:

-  composer update drupal/core-recommended drupal/core-dev-pinned --with-updates
+  composer update drupal/core-recommended drupal/core-dev-pinned --with-dependencies

 Composer may have trouble with the update if one of these projects is listed on the command line without the other.
 Running composer update without any